 Phase 3: Prioritization Research (Quantitative Validation)

 This is where you force trade-offs.
-Use MaxDiff or Conjoint analysis to make customers rank the hero feature against other roadmap items—current pain points, requested features, competitive gaps.
+Use MaxDiff or Conjoint analysis to make customers rank the hero feature against other roadmap items.

 The survey presents pairs or sets of features and asks: “Which of these would be most valuable to you?
 Which least valuable?”
 Repeat across different combinations until you have a statistically valid priority ranking.